skripteria/wn-site-search-plugin/README.md

 #### Change the results collection before displaying

-You can listen for the `winter.sitesearch.results` event and modify the query as you wish.
+You can listen for the `skripteria.sitesearch.results` event and modify the query as you wish.

 This is useful to remove certain results or change the sort order.